sagemath/trac_to_gh/Issue 153.md

 # Issue 153: automated testing of the whole SAGE install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/153

 Original creator: was